 - Even Better Sequel: To Curse, due to a more interesting and creative plotline, better performances from the cast, making Chucky's kills more sympathetic (except Dr. Foley) in comparison to past victims and having Kyle from 2 reappear, among other things.

-- Fridge Horror: In the ending, Andy is out of weapons and locked in the insane asylum by one Chucky, who's successfully possessed Nica... with another Chucky doll still alive and present to do God knows what to Andy.
+- Fridge Horror: In the ending, Andy is out of weapons (with the gun he smuggled in a Chucky doll he killed being out of ammo) and locked in the insane asylum by one Chucky, who's successfully possessed Nica... with another Chucky doll still alive and present to do God knows what to Andy.
 Like, say, finally pulling off the Grand Theft Me Andy must have spent years fearing.
 To add to that, if Chucky did finally possess Andy, he could then easily target Andy's mom, Detective Mike, and Kyle to continue his revenge, with them none the wiser until it's too late.
 The Bad Guy Wins indeed.
+Hopefully Kyle, who is shown in The Stinger to be at Andy's cabin torturing the original Chucky head, will try to break him out.

 - Heartwarming Moments: The Reveal that Andy tried to clear Nica's name.